Partnerships

 Types of Partnership (S Corp and C Corp)

-Are you unsure what type of partnership to go for?
+Do you need help determining what type of partnership to go for?
 It’s best to assess and identify the format you desire for your business first.
 Suppose you’re planning to form a partnership with an LLC.
-In that case, you may find yourself exploring the corporate structures of S Corp and C Corp.
+In that case, you may explore the corporate structures of an S Corp or C Corp.

 Both corporation formats fall under similar provisions regarding ownership and capital generation.
-They provide limited liability to the owners and oversee the partnership through a board of directors, with the general executive handling the day-to-day operations.
+They provide limited liability to the owners and oversee the partnership through a board of directors, with the executives handling the day-to-day operations.

 Although they’re similar, S Corp and C Corp are differentiated by taxation, flexibility of ownership, and scale of operations.

-For taxation, C Corp businesses are treated as a separate legal entity by the U.S. Internal Revenue Services (IRS) and take part in double taxation, where the shareholders are liable to pay personal income tax.
-S Corp businesses aren’t charged at the corporate level, acting as a sole proprietorship where the personal income tax is charged to the owners.
+For taxation, C Corp businesses are treated as separate legal entities by the Internal Revenue Service (IRS) and take part in double taxation, where the shareholders are liable to pay personal income tax.
+S Corp businesses aren’t charged at the corporate level, acting as a sole proprietorship where the personal income tax is charged to the owners depending on their personal tax returns.

-Regarding flexibility of ownership, C Corp businesses have unlimited shareholders, while S Corp businesses mustn't have over a hundred shareholders.
+Regarding flexibility of ownership, C Corp businesses have unlimited shareholders, while S Corp businesses can't have over a hundred shareholders.

 Incorporation Cost